How to identify alphonso mango

 A considerable level of our best Ratnagiri and Devgad Alphonso's are sent out as they are among the expensive varieties.

-Add to this the misleading merchants who make Alphonso mango clones from Karnataka look like the genuine article, and you get the thought.
+Add to this the misleading merchants who make Alphonso mango clones from Karnataka look like genuine articles, and you get the thought.

 Where did the First Alphonso Mango come from?

 Alphonso Mango is an Indian natural product, yet it was brought into India's world during the Portuguese guideline, which reached out from 1505 to the twentieth century.
-Portuguese were astounding nursery workers, and they wanted to try uniting between trees.
+Portuguese were astounding nursery workers and wanted to try uniting between trees.